GoogleCloudPlatform/hadoop-discovery-tool/README.md

    3. The tool supports Cloudera version - **CDH 5.13.3 and above; CDH 6.X, CDH 7.X**
    4. The tool runs on the following OS versions **Centos, Ubuntu** **Debian** **RHEL**
 2. Complete information to run the tool
-   1. It is recommended to run this tool on an edge node.
+   1. It is recommended to run this tool on an edge/worker node that has access to Cloudera Manager URLs, HDFS filesystem to get best results.
    2. The tool requires **~ 1.3 gigabytes** of space
    3. **Preferred time** to run the tool: It is recommended to run the tool during hours when there is the least workload on the Hadoop cluster
    4. This tool supports the following **Cloudera versions:**